How many capsules will I get from my placenta?

 Can I save some of my capsules for menopause?

 There is some thought that placenta capsules may help with hormonal balancing around menopause.
-However I encourage women to use all, or the majority of, their placenta capsules for support throughout their initial postnatal period.
+However I encourage women to use all, or the majority of their placenta capsules for support throughout their initial postnatal period.
 One would expect some degradation of hormones and potency after years of storage.

 Once I have finished taking all my capsules, is there a supplement you would recommend I take?

-Many women continue on with the BodyWise BirthWise Mama’s Postnatal Booster – Compound Herbal Capsules for Postpartum Health, also suitable – and recommended – for breastfeeding mamas.
+Many women continue on with the BodyWise BirthWise Mama’s Postnatal Booster – Compound Herbal Capsules for Postpartum Health, This is suitable, and recommended for breastfeeding mamas.

 Why should I use a Certified Placenta Encapsulation Specialist (CPES)?

-As a Certified Placenta Encapsulation Specialist with both PBi and APPA, I adhere to the Code of Ethics and Standards of Practice put forward by my training organisations.
+As a dual-certified Placenta Encapsulation Specialist (PBi, APPA) I adhere to the Code of Ethics and Standards of Practice put forward by APPA.